Schanz Pin Specification, Uses, Sizes and Surgical Techniques.

 • Migration of implant resulting in injury.

 The operating planning is carried out following a thorough clinical evaluation of the patient, Also, x-rays must be taken to allow a clear indication of the bony anatomy and associated deformities.
-At the time of the operation, the corresponding implantation instruments in addition to a complete set of implants must be available.
+At the time of the operation, the corresponding implantation instruments in addition to a complete size of Schanz Pin must be available.